 Another alarming statistic was how little time children are getting outside.
 A third of children in Spain aren’t getting outdoors even the minimum recommended 1 hour a day (up to 40% in Madrid).
 This is especially concerning given that most parents report that their child’s eating habits haven’t changed.
 With the same calories being consumed but less calories being burned pediatricians worry about increases in obesity, already a concern before the pandemic.

-- 65% of parents do not believe that Covid-19 has changed the probability that their child is a victim of bullying, although cyberbullying has increased by 70%.
+- 65% of parents do not believe that COVID-19 has changed the probability that their child could be a victim of bullying, although cyberbullying has increased by 70%.

 - Social relations and education, with 85% and 82% respectively, are the areas in which children have been most affected by Covid-19.